Tom-254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 12-combinations ==>	prints all possible combinations of two letters, except oo.
 - 100-decimal_to_hexadecimal ==>	 converts a number from base 10 to base 16.
 - 102-odd ==>	prints every other line from the input, starting with the first line.
+- 101-rot13 ==>	encodes and decodes text using the rot13 encryption.
+Assume ASCII.